Europe

 Best Things to do in London

-• Wander along South Bank-My absolute favorite thing to do in London.
+• Wander along South Bank: My absolute favorite thing to do in London.
 Grab a coffee in the morning and walk up and down the Thames.

-• London Eye– The London Eye is a beacon on the Thames-just pulling you in.
+• London Eye: The London Eye is a beacon on the Thames-just pulling you in.
 Book your tickets ahead of time (paid experience) will make your life so much easier to not wait in line.
 Also, riding at night is really something special.

-• The British Museum– Highlights include the Rosetta Stone, Elgin Marbles, Sutton Hoo Ship Burial Helmet, Enlightenment Rooms, an Easter Island Statue and so on.
+• The British Museum: Highlights include the Rosetta Stone, Elgin Marbles, Sutton Hoo Ship Burial Helmet, Enlightenment Rooms, an Easter Island Statue and so on.
 It is free.
 As always, go early when visiting the British Museum.

 • Westminster Abbey: The Westminster Abbey one of the first places I visited on my first international trip.
 Holds a special place in my heart.
 Incredible.
 You can visit the graves of people like Charles Darwin, Charles Dickens and Sir Isaac Newton.
 If you skip this, you are really missing out.
+Book your tickets ahead of time so you won’t waste time in lines.

 • Explore and go shopping at:

-• Harrods-Beautiful architecture, fun to explore.
+• Harrods: Beautiful architecture, fun to explore, very expensive

-• St. Christopher’s Place-Vibrant selection of big name stores and small boutiques.
+• St. Christopher’s Place: Vibrant selection of big-name stores and small boutiques.

 • Bond Street-LUXURY.

-• Liberty Department Store-Amazing architecture (“tutor revival”).
+• Liberty Department Store: Amazing architecture (“tutor revival”).

 • Take in a show on the West End– I had a wonderful theater experience seeing Kinky Boots at the Adelphi Theater.